KQM-git/TCL/docs/characters/hydro/sangonomiya-kokomi.md

 **Notes**

 * MV/s are calculated using the shortest possible frames without any animation cancels, for different cancels see [below](#frames).
-* Kokomi's Normal Attacks...
+* Kokomi's Normal Attacks:
-  * Apply Hydro and share a 3 hit / 2.5s ICD.
+  * Apply Hydro and share standard ICD.
   * Have a range of ~6 tiles before it stops auto-targeting.
   * Hit in a small AoE.
 * Kokomi's 2nd Normal Attack sometimes has a delay before it comes out.
 This delay is inconsistent, but can usually be mitigated by performing Dash or Jump cancel.